NavisCarrierSolutions/MACS3.API.Services/README.md

 # MACS3.Connected
-This documentation illustrates the usage of the different MACS3.Connected REST API
+This documentation illustrates the usage of the different MACS3.Connected SDK:

+MACS3.Connected.Stablity.SDK
+MACS3.Connected.Lashing.SDK
+MACS3.Connected.DangerousCargo.SDK

-## Basic usage: Stability calculation
+## Stability calculation
 This snippet explains how to perform a stability calculation in C#.

 Install the MACS3.Connected Stability SDK from nuget.org: